 WHAT IS IT?

 Acne is caused by several factors that usually work together to cause whiteheads, blackheads, papules, pustules and cysts.
-Large acne lesions may lead to permanent scarring, so it is important to get your acne treated as soon as possible.
-Visit our offices in Northridge, Burbank, Glendale, Santa Clarita or West Hills, CA to schedule a consultation.
+Large acne lesions may lead to permanent scarring, so it is important to get treated as soon as possible.
+Visit Skin & Beauty Center in Northridge, Burbank, Glendale, Santa Clarita, Verdugo Hills, or West Hills, CA. Schedule a consultation today.

 - Hormones: Acne usually begins at puberty, when the body begins to produce hormones called androgens.
 These hormones cause the sebaceous glands (oil glands) to enlarge.
 In those with acne, the sebaceous glands are over stimulated and create extra sebum.

 - Excess Sebum: Sebum (oil) is a normal occurrence in the skin.
 However, the presence of extra sebum from the sebaceous glands mixes with dead skin cells and causes a clogging of the hair follicle.
 The extra oil also allows for growth of bacteria in the pores.

 - Bacteria: The bacterium Propionibacterium acnes (P. acnes) are found in everyone’s skin.
 It overgrows in the presence of excess sebum and creates inflammation in the follicle and surrounding skin.

 - Inflammation: This is caused by your body’s defense mechanism.
 It is able to sense the extra bacteria and the immune system activates an army of white blood cells to attack the bacteria.
 This is what causes acne to become red and swollen.
 If there is a lot of inflammation in the follicle, it will rupture underneath the skin and cause an acne cyst – a swollen tender nodule deep within the skin.